mmakarmit/Software-Engineering-Portfolio/week2_setup.md

 ## Initial Challenges and Difficulties

-Setting up my working environment came with a steep learning curve and provided me with a plehtora of challenges.
+Setting up my working environment came with a steep learning curve and provided me with a plethora of challenges.
 This was mainly due to the fact that I was not familiar with many of the tools that I am required to use, and the one tool that I have used before, Visual Studio, I am not very comfortable with.
 Integrating Visual Studio with GitHub was something that I was previously completely unaware was even possible and carrying out this task involved